Robert Letzler

 Design to meet user needs.

-Consider asking colleagues to articulate user stories about who we hope will come to the site and what they hope to learn.
+Consider asking colleagues to articulate stories about who we hope will come to the site and what they hope to learn.
 Prioritize and design navigation accordingly.
 Site visitors who run the whole program that the site describes likely need a big picture view, while visitors from an individual facility or multi-facility region might want to understand their own performance in absolute terms and relative to comparable organizational units.
-Insights from user testing and broadly applicable, textbook, user-experience insights may be informative.
+Insights from user testing and broadly applicable, textbook, user-experience insights may be informative in designing your graphics to meet those needs.

 Presenting final analysis to diverse groups including cold readers is different from building live data dashboards.

-Users visit dashboards repeatedly and often know the context, but tend to visit data journalism style sites just once and often do so with less context about the topic and analysis.
+Dashboard users typically visit the site repeatedly and often know the context; users of data journalism style sites tend to visit just once and often begin using the site knowing less about the context and analysis.

-You might be stuck at the stoplight color convention and not realize it.
+You might be stuck at the stoplight color convention.
 Consider alternative visual routes!

 The red-is-bad, green-is-good convention does not work for the red/green color blind.
-It is the design equivalent of asbestos – it is useful and convenient enough to seem like a good idea in the 20th century but is toxic and hard to get rid of.
+It is the design equivalent of asbestos — it is useful and convenient enough to have seemed like a good idea in the 20th century but is toxic and hard to get rid of.
 It persists because so many people, likely including your clients and readers, have seen it so many times that it now seems like the conventional choice.
-Conventional stop light colors are not compliant with Section 508 color accessibility and Web Content Accessibility Guidelines level AA contrast standards.
+One in twelve men are red/green color blind and find conventional stop light colors inaccessible.
+Thus, stop light colors, are not compliant with Section 508 color accessibility and Web Content Accessibility Guidelines (WCAG) level AA contrast standards.

-Convincing clients to rid your project of stoplight style colors may not be worth the fight, especially when the discussion is embedded in an ongoing relationship.
+Nonetheless, convincing clients to rid your project of stoplight style colors may not be worth the fight, especially when the discussion is embedded in an ongoing relationship.
 The time and bureaucratic capital spent arguing for e.g. a blue and orange palette cannot be spent advocating for a better analytic strategy or coming to consensus about the right way to present puzzling results.
-Further, there are ways to get out of the stop-light color box.
+There are, however, ways to get out of the stop-light color box.

 - Consider adding visual elements like sparkline-style trend lines on each row, horizontal lines showing the relevant standards or symbols like ⚠, 🎉, ☆, ▼ or ▲.
 Up and down arrows (e.g. ▼ and ▲) can capture either trends or performance relative to expectations.
 Visual elements can complement or replace colors.

-Applying a pattern fill to just one color can give color blind readers an alternative way to identify an otherwise-hard-to-distinguish color.
+- Consider applying a pattern fill to just one color to give color blind readers an alternative way to identify an otherwise-hard-to-distinguish color.

-Some commentators offer alternative palettes or insights on hues that the color blind can distinguish while retaining the reddish is a problem, greenish is good theme.
+Some commentators offer alternative palettes or insights on hues that the color blind can distinguish while retaining the convention that reddish is a problem, greenish is good.
 Mozilla writes, “a reddish-orange and a bluish-green are distinguishable by color blind users, while still conveying the cultural ‘good’ and ‘bad’ meanings” and offers commentary on contrast requirements as well.
-Alex O’Neal offers commentary about choosing red, green, and yellow colors that can coexist, but her contrast ratios appear to be less than the standards-compliant 3:1.
+Alex O’Neal offers commentary about choosing red, green, and yellow colors that can coexist, but her contrast ratios appear to be less than the Section 508 and WCAG standards-compliant 3:1.

 Additional commentary and tools are available including a site that simulates how a screenshot will look to the color blind, the WebAIM Contrast Checker from Utah State University, and an accessible palette generator.

+Consider getting professional advice.
 Colors are surprisingly hard.
 Graphic design professionals can add a lot in a brief conversation about color selection, and one, accessible organizational palette can both establish a consistent visual brand and be reused across many projects.
-Chapter 12 of Better Data Visualizations covers the development of a data visualization style guide.
+Chapter 12 of Better Data Visualizations covers the development of such an organizational data visualization style guide.

 Expect differences in scale across views.

-- varying the color scheme and color bar length if you convey values through, say, a set of color-coded (choropleth) maps as this map of Congressionally directed spending by agency does.
-Perhaps you would use the Plotly blues scale for a wide range and greens when the maximum values are smaller.
+- varying the color scheme and color bar length if you convey values through, say, a set of color-coded (choropleth) maps as this visualization of Congressionally directed spending by agency does.
+You could also choose colors specific to each scale, perhaps using the Plotly blues scale for when the graph includes some larger values and the Plotly greens scale when the graph shows only smaller values.

-- be deliberate about choosing the number of scales to balance the effectiveness of any given view while seeking to make views of similar concepts easy to compare.
-The example assigns a couple dozen agencies to just six scales.
+- being deliberate about choosing the number of scales to balance the effectiveness of any given view while seeking to make views of similar concepts easy to compare.
+The example shows a couple dozen agencies using just six scales.

 df.to_markdown() makes it easy to integrate tables with your interactives